Nervous about being a black person traveling in Eastern Europe for the first time?

 Sometimes these are just the things you have to put up with when traveling the world as a woman, and particularly as an exotic woman depending on where you go.
 But I just can’t believe that of all places in the Balkans, I experienced this behavior in the capital of the EU-accepted, tourist powerhouse country that is Croatia.
 It was really disappointing.
 Despite that, I LOVED Zagreb.

 And I have to reiterate that I had no such experiences of this sort in the seaside where I spent a lot more time.
-In fact, Croatia is also the only Eastern European country where I had an intense, emotional and passionate holiday romance with a local.
 So I still stick by my opinion that the Dalmatians of Croatia fetishize black women less than men in Zagreb and some of the other countries in the Balkans.

 Oh Kosovo… where do I begin with you?
 Kosovo is where I have had the craziest interactions with people.
 To be honest, it often felt a bit unruly at times.
 Like I said in the section about Albania, Kosovo Albanians are a little more intense and excitable towards foreigners than Albanians in Albania.

 I should say here, I love Kosovo and can’t wait to go back.
 But it’s just my experience and observation that some Kosovar Albanians are a little whackier.